Credit Analysis Models

 Available to members

-This reading covers important concepts, tools, and applications of credit analysis.
-The topic of Section 2 is modeling credit risk.
+Credit analysis plays an important role in the broader fixed-income space.
+Our coverage will go over important concepts, tools, and applications of credit analysis.
+We first look at modeling credit risk.
 The inputs to credit risk modeling are the expected exposure to default loss, the loss given default, and the probability of default.
-We explain these terms and use a numerical example to illustrate the calculation of the credit valuation adjustment for a corporate bond and its credit spread over a government bond yield taken as a proxy for a default risk-free rate (or default-free rate).
+We explain these terms and use a numerical example to illustrate the calculation of the credit valuation adjustment for a corporate bond and its credit spread over a government bond yield taken as a proxy for a default-risk-free rate (or default-free rate).

-Section 5 uses the arbitrage-free framework and a binomial interest rate tree to value risky fixed-rate and floating-rate bonds for different assumptions about interest rate volatility.
-Section 6 builds on the credit risk model to interpret changes in credit spreads that arise from changes in the assumed probability of default, the recovery rate, or the exposure to default loss.
-The term structure of credit spreads is explained in Section 7.
-Section 8 compares the credit analysis required for securitized debt to the credit analysis of corporate bonds.
+We then discuss credit scoring and credit ratings.
+Credit scoring is a measure of credit risk used in retail loan markets, and ratings are used in the wholesale bond market.
+We explain two types of credit analysis models used in practice—structural models and reduced-form models.
+Both models are highly mathematical and beyond the scope of our coverage.
+Therefore, we provide only an overview to highlight the key ideas and the similarities and differences between them.
+We then use the arbitrage-free framework and a binomial interest rate tree to value risky fixed-rate and floating-rate bonds for different assumptions about interest rate volatility.
+We also build on the credit risk model to interpret changes in credit spreads that arise from changes in the assumed probability of default, the recovery rate, or the exposure to default loss.
+We also explain the term structure of credit spreads and finally compare the credit analysis required for securitized debt with the credit analysis of corporate bonds.

 - explain expected exposure, the loss given default, the probability of default, and the credit valuation adjustment;

 - calculate the expected return on a bond given transition in its credit rating;

 - explain structural and reduced-form models of corporate credit risk, including assumptions, strengths, and weaknesses;